 - License Grant.
 Subject to the terms and conditions of this Agreement, Retailsphere grants to Customer a non-exclusive, non-transferable (except as permitted under Section 12.5) license during the Term (as defined below), solely for Customer’s internal business purposes and in accordance with the limitations (if any) set forth in the Order Form, (a) to access and use the Retailsphere Solution and in accordance with the Documentation; and (b) to use and reproduce a reasonable number of copies of the Documentation solely to support Customer’s use of the Retailsphere Solution.
 Customer may permit any Authorized Users to access and use the features and functions of the Retailsphere Solution as contemplated by this Agreement.

 - Restrictions.
-Customer will not, and will not permit any Authorized User or other party to: (a) allow any third party to access the Retailsphere Solution, Licensed Material or Documentation, except as expressly allowed herein; (b) modify, adapt, alter or translate the Retailsphere Solution, Licensed Material or Documentation; (c) sublicense, lease, sell, resell, rent, loan, distribute, transfer or otherwise allow the use of the Retailsphere Solution or Documentation for the benefit of any unauthorized third party; (d) reverse engineer, decompile, disassemble, or otherwise derive or determine or attempt to derive or determine the source code (or the underlying ideas, algorithms, structure or organization) of the Retailsphere Solution, except as permitted by law; (e) interfere in any manner with the operation of the Retailsphere Solution or the hardware and network used to operate the Retailsphere Solution; (f) modify, copy or make derivative works based on any part of the Retailsphere Solution or Documentation; (g) access or use the Retailsphere Solution to build a similar or competitive product or service; (h) attempt to access the Retailsphere Solution through any unapproved interface; or (i) otherwise use the Retailsphere Solution, Licensed Material, or Documentation in any manner that exceeds the scope of use permitted under Section 3.1 or in a manner inconsistent with applicable law, the Documentation, or this Agreement, including, but not limited to, accessing Metropolitan Areas that are not set forth in an Order Form.
+Customer will not, and will not permit any Authorized User or other party to: (a) allow any third party to access the Retailsphere Solution, Licensed Material or Documentation, except as expressly allowed herein; (b) modify, adapt, alter or translate the Retailsphere Solution, Licensed Material or Documentation; (c) sublicense, lease, sell, resell, rent, loan, distribute, transfer or otherwise allow the use of the Retailsphere Solution or Documentation for the benefit of any unauthorized third party; Third party brokers are expressly disallowed from use of the Retailsphere solution except under their own licensed account. (d) reverse engineer, decompile, disassemble, or otherwise derive or determine or attempt to derive or determine the source code (or the underlying ideas, algorithms, structure or organization) of the Retailsphere Solution, except as permitted by law; (e) interfere in any manner with the operation of the Retailsphere Solution or the hardware and network used to operate the Retailsphere Solution; (f) modify, copy or make derivative works based on any part of the Retailsphere Solution or Documentation; (g) access or use the Retailsphere Solution to build a similar or competitive product or service; (h) attempt to access the Retailsphere Solution through any unapproved interface; or (i) otherwise use the Retailsphere Solution, Licensed Material, or Documentation in any manner that exceeds the scope of use permitted under Section 3.1 or in a manner inconsistent with applicable law, the Documentation, or this Agreement, including, but not limited to, accessing Metropolitan Areas that are not set forth in an Order Form.
 Customer will not remove, alter, or obscure any proprietary notices (including copyright and trademark notices) of Retailsphere or its licensors on the Licensed Material or any copies thereof.

 - Ownership.
 The Retailsphere Solution, Licensed Materials and Documentation, and all worldwide Intellectual Property Rights in each of the foregoing, are the exclusive property of Retailsphere and its suppliers.
 All rights in and to the Retailsphere Solution and Documentation not expressly granted to Customer in this Agreement are reserved by Retailsphere and its suppliers.
 Except as expressly set forth herein, no express or implied license or right of any kind is granted to Customer regarding the Retailsphere Solution, Documentation, or any part thereof.